Applying to private schools: step-by-step

-Applying doesn't need to be stressful—not if you take your time to find the right fit and consider your child's needs along the way.
+Applying doesn't need to be stressful, though—not if you take your time to find the right fit and consider your child's needs along the way.

 In other words, listen to what your child wants.
-The older a child is, the more involved in the process they should be, suggests Winberg.
-"But I always say - especially in children up to Grade 6 - don't give them the power to make the choice themselves because with that comes the responsibility, and if it doesn't work out then the child's going to think they've made a mistake."
+The older a child is the more involved in the process they should be, suggests Winberg.
+"I always say - especially in children up to Grade 6 - don't give them the power to make the choice themselves because with that comes the responsibility, and if it doesn't work out then the child's going to think they've made a mistake."

 Researching prospective schools

 A web search will help you familiarize yourself with the options that are out there and give you an idea of what's around that will fit your child's unique needs.
 School websites will give you an idea of what each institution is all about and offer a starting point in determining which ones may be a fit for your child.
 This step should be done early.

-Many independent schools require a year's lead-time, which means that you should start considering where you want to apply the summer or fall a year before you want your child to attend.
+Many independent schools require a year's lead-time, meaning you should start considering where you want to apply the summer or fall a year before you want your child to attend.
 The applications at Upper Canada College, for example, are due the December prior to admission; deadlines at other schools may be earlier or later.

 You can also download our handy Application Workbook to help you plan and keep track of month-to-month tasks when applying to private schools.